NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/spry-sinews-(greater).md

 trait01: "graft"
 trait02: "invested"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 11
 weight:
 value: "1300"
 subvalue: "gp"
 invest:
 usage: "implanted"
 license: "ORC"
 identify:
 description: "The tendons in your legs are uncommonly stretchy.
 When you [[Actions/Leap|Leap]], you increase the horizontal distance of your Leap by 10 feet and the vertical distance by 6 feet."
 powerTitle1:
 actionEconomy1:
 type1: